EnduringBeta/view-regulations/README.md

 * Install MySQL (`brew install mysql`)
 * Run `./run-app.sh`, which starts the server API (`python3 app.py` and `flask run` also work).

+Environment variables may break things; running locally is untested.

+On Windows, run `mysqld` to start the database server and `mysqladmin -u root shutdown` to stop it.

 ### Server Setup

 * Copy SSH keys